-SC The Committee agrees that at its next meeting, it will complete its evaluation of bottlenose dolphin taxonomy by covering (a) the northeast, southeast and northwest Pacific and the Pacific oceanic islands and (b) any new information from areas covered in 2015 and 2016.
-It also agrees that work will be undertaken by an intersessional group under Natoli (for members and terms of reference see Annex V) to prepare for a worldwide comparison of Tursiops taxonomy to be reviewed next year, which may then be further explored at a proposed intersessional workshop to be held in early 2018 (see Item 25.3).
+The Committee agrees that at its next meeting, it will complete its evaluation of bottlenose dolphin taxonomy by covering: (a) the northeast, southeast and northwest Pacific and the Pacific oceanic islands; and (b) any new information from areas covered in 2015 and 2016.
+It also agrees that work will be undertaken by an intersessional group under Natoli (ICG-32; for members and Terms of Reference see Annex V) to prepare for a worldwide comparison of Tursiops taxonomy to be reviewed next year, which may then be further explored at a proposed intersessional workshop to be held in early 2018 (see Item 25.3).
+This matter should be considered in conjunction with the Working Group on Stock Definition.